Sweeping new vaccine mandates for 100 million Americans

 Separately, the Department of Health and Human Services will require vaccinations in Head Start Programs, as well as schools run by the Department of Defense and Bureau of Indian Education, affecting about 300,000 employees.

-Biden’s order for executive branch workers and contractors includes exceptions for workers seeking religious or medical exemptions from vaccination, according to Psaki.
-Federal workers and contractors will have 75 days to get fully vaccinated.
-Workers who don’t comply will be referred to their agencies’ human resources departments for counseling and discipline, to include potential termination.
+Biden’s order for executive branch workers and contractors includes exceptions for workers seeking religious or medical exemptions from vaccination, according to press secretary Jen Psaki.
+Federal workers who don’t comply will be referred to their agencies’ human resources departments for counseling and discipline, to include potential termination.

-“We would like to be a model” to other organizations and business around country, Psaki said of the federal workforce.

 An AP-NORC poll conducted in August found 55% of Americans in favor of requiring government workers to be fully vaccinated, compared with 21% opposed.
 Similar majorities also backed vaccine mandates for health care workers, teachers working at K-12 schools and workers who interact with the public, as at restaurants and stores.

-Biden has encouraged COVID-19 vaccine requirements in settings like schools, workplaces and university campuses, and the White House hopes the strengthened federal mandate will inspire more businesses to follow suit.
-On Thursday, the Los Angeles Board of Education was expected to vote on requiring all students 12 and older to be fully vaccinated in the the nation’s second-largest school district.
+Biden has encouraged COVID-19 vaccine requirements in settings like schools, workplaces and university campuses.
+On Thursday, the Los Angeles Board of Education v oted to require all students 12 and older to be fully vaccinated in the the nation’s second-largest school district.

 CVS Health said in late August it would require certain employees who interact with patients to be fully vaccinated by the end of October.
 That includes nurses, care managers and pharmacists.